The standard MD program at Harvard Medical School takes four years to complete; however, students may apply to postpone graduation for a year if they:

 Initial consultation with the Academic Society

 As soon as a student contemplates taking an additional year, they must initiate a preliminary consultation with the Advisory Dean or Advisor in their Academic Society.
 That consultation will include a consideration of the rationale, timing and overall career implications of the additional year.
-Since taking an additional year has both enrollment status and financial implications, this consultation will require several sessions, possibly with additional referrals to the Office of Learning Resources and Support, HMS Registrar, Harvard University Health Services (HUHS), Financial Aid, Society Scholars in Medicine fellow, etc. These requests will ultimately require formal application and review and will have specific deadlines associated with them (see Section 3.03: Scholars in Medicine).
+Since taking an additional year has both enrollment status and financial implications, this consultation will require several sessions, possibly with additional referrals to the Office of Learning Resources and Support, HMS Registrar, Harvard University Health Services (HUHS), Financial Aid, Society Scholars in Medicine fellow, etc. These requests will ultimately require formal application and review and will have specific deadlines associated with them (see Section 3.03: Office of Scholarly Engagement).
 Students should also develop a Plan B that will be pursued if the initial proposal is not approved; typically, Plan B would involve continued enrollment in courses that meet the graduation requirements of the MD curriculum.

 Timing of the additional academic year